 So my first squash dish of the season that I’m sharing on my blog, is my awesome butternut squash curry with kale.
 It’s vegan, it’s health and it’s delicious.

 Plus it’s super and quick to make!
+You’ll also love my Butternut Squash Chili this fall!

 So let’s jump into the ingredient list and the recipe…